Nabedrennik

 This vestment appeared in the Russian Orthodox Church in the 16th century and is unknown elsewhere.
-It is the only vestment worn by a priest that is not worn by a bishop and also the only that has no no associated vesting prayer.
+It is the only vestment worn by a priest that is not worn by a bishop and also the only that has no specifically associated vesting prayer.
+Instead, the prayer for the epigonation is used.

 Like the epigonation, the nabedrennik is worn by certain presbyters to whom it has been awarded by a bishop "for long and dedicated service" to the church.

 The rectangular shape of the nabedrennik differs from the epigonation, which is lozenge-shaped.
 Both are believed to derive from the ancient knee guards which shielded the legs of warriors from being bruised by their swords.
 The Byzantine Emperors used to award swords to their commanders and nobles; in the same way the Church awards priests who defend the faith.

 Vesting prayer (the same as Epigonation)

 Gird thee with thy sword upon thy thigh, O thou most Mighty: according to thy worship and renown.